KhaKimThuy/SOS-ACO/readme.md

 }
 ```
 ## Acknowledgements
-This is an implement in Python for the proposed SOS-ACO algorithm in the mentioned paper (according to my understanding).
+This is an implement in Python for the proposed SOS-ACO algorithm in [the reference paper](https://doi.org/10.1016/j.asoc.2021.107439) (according to my understanding).
 Codebase built upon [SOS](https://github.com/hurlenko/symbiotic-organisms-search) and [ACO](https://github.com/OptiNobles/tsp-ant-colony)